 Matillion ETL features a scheduler that will launch orchestration jobs automatically at a pre-defined regular time interval.
 Schedules are set up against a project and you can have multiple schedules set up.
 The scheduler is straight forward to set and based on Quartz technology.

 Creating a ScheduleThe scheduler is available from the Project → Manage Schedules menu.

 After giving your job a name, the time of execution can be entered by giving Hours and Minutes.
 For example, 4:15pm would be 16 hours and 15 minutes.
 A job can be run multiple times by entering multiple hours or minutes separated by commas.
 The wildcard character, *, can be used to signify every hour or every minute in their respective fields.

 The job itself is run by Matillion ETL, which is always based on UTC and is offset to local time using the Timezone dropdown menu.
 The 'Next Run' for all job times shows a similar time offset but in the timezone of the browser, rather than the one selected in the dropdown menu.
-Recent changes to timezone and/or daylight saving rules may not be reflected until you perform an update of the instance that Matillion ETL for Redshift is running on.
+Recent changes to timezone and/or daylight saving rules may not be reflected until you perform an update of the instance that Matillion ETL is running on.
 Update instructions can be found here.

 Jobs can be scheduled to run on a weekly basis or indeed each day if all days are selected in Days Of Week.
 Similarly, numbers of days (separated by commas) can be entered into Days Of Month to run on a monthly basis.
 Use * to mean every day.
 Use L to indicate the last day of the month.
 You can also use an expression such as 15W to indicate the closest weekday to the 15th.

 Note: Scheduled tasks cannot occur during the maintenance window of the EC2 cluster that Matillion ETL is running on.
 Inputting a time during the maintenance window will yield an error message when the schedule is tested.